KarinJS/hmr/README.en.md

 This tool is designed exclusively for ES Modules and will not work with CommonJS modules.
 Your project should use `"type": "module"` in package.json or `.mjs` file extensions.

+## Acknowledgements

+The implementation idea comes from Sylphy (QQ: 1393***348).
+We appreciate the valuable insights and technical support provided.

 ## Warning

 ⚠️ **This tool uses Node.js internal APIs and is not recommended for production use!**